 Ratios for baking quick breads and other things

 When I was contemplating which quick bread to make, I did a bit of googling and reading.
-I knew that pound cakes have a standard formula (one pound each of butter: sugar: eggs: flour), but I was unaware that quick breads did as well.
-In Ratio: The Simple Codes Behind the Craft of Everyday Cooking, Michael Ruhlman describes the ratio for quick breads as (by weight) two parts flour: two parts liquid: one part egg: one part butter.
+I knew that pound cakes like my chocolate chip loaf cake and coffee and walnut loaf cake have a standard formula that’s one pound each of butter, sugar, eggs, and flour.
+I didn’t know that quick breads did as well.

 The Food Network has gone away from these ratios and created a mix-and-match formula that anyone can use to create their own quick bread recipes.
 Scroll down to check out their list of 50 quick breads – I think I might want to bake everything on that list.